-As expressed in chapter 1, the market of air launched rockets and small launchers usually adopts simple propulsion solutions like solid rocket motors or liquid rocket engines powered by RP-1 and LOX for their simplicity, reliability and energy density.
+As said in the introduction, the market of air launched rockets and small launchers usually adopts simple propulsion solutions like solid rocket motors or liquid rocket engines powered by RP-1 and LOX for their simplicity, reliability and energy density.
+Liquid rocket engines can provide higher specific impulse and more thrust control but they are more complex, have higher structural mass indexes, induce sloshing issues, and usually even thermal control problems.